dimMaryanto93/java11-ffmpeg-slice/README.md

 1. Download file `template.json`, and then replace value on properties:
    1. var `pathToVideo`, define video you want to split
-   2. var `courseName`, `sectionName` define folder to export directory location
-   3. var `markers`, define to convert youtube clip from screenflow markers using subler
-   4. var `timelines`, define time startOffset and limit for split video
+   2. var `pathToMarker`, generate your marker from video using [subler](https://subler.org/) then insert file path
    5. var `tags`, add tags to your youtube description video
 2. Download release app, then run with param